sanjai1322/MavericsReplit/replit.md

 This is a fully operational GenAI-powered coding platform featuring Google Gemini AI integration.
 The platform serves as a futuristic, interactive educational environment for developers with working authentication, AI-assisted coding, course management, competitive leaderboards, and real-time AI assistance.
 Successfully deployed with all major features functional as of August 2, 2025.

 ## Recent Changes
-- **August 2, 2025**: Migrated from OpenAI to Google Gemini AI integration based on user API key preference
+- **August 2, 2025**: Successfully migrated from Replit Agent to Replit environment
-- **August 2, 2025**: Fixed Monaco Editor web worker configuration issues for stable IDE functionality
+- **August 2, 2025**: Set up PostgreSQL database with complete schema migration
-- **August 2, 2025**: Resolved QueryClient conflicts and runtime errors for smooth operation
+- **August 2, 2025**: Fixed session configuration and AI service fallbacks for missing API keys
-- **August 2, 2025**: Corrected navigation component nested anchor warnings
+- **August 2, 2025**: Added missing Lucide React icons to How It Works section
-- **August 2, 2025**: Verified all AI endpoints (chat, code assistance, course generation) working properly
+- **August 2, 2025**: Verified all core features working: authentication, database, UI components

 # User Preferences